SGLang: Fast Serving Framework for Large Language and Vision-Language Models on AMD Instinct GPUs#

 This blog will dive into the core features of SGLang, highlight its performance-optimized backend, and showcase its flexible serving capabilities—giving you the tools to maximize the potential of generative AI models in your applications using ROCm on AMD GPUs.

 Here’s what you will learn in this blog: we will first introduce you to SGLang, highlighting its use cases and key features and advantages.
-We will then show you how to setup and deploy SGLang using ROCm on AMD GPUs.
+We will then show you how to setup and deploy SGLang using ROCm on Instinct GPUs.
 Following, you will learn how SGLang can help you optimize your inference speed and efficiency using quantized models, and how to use SGLang with multi-modal models like LLaVA NeXT.
 We will then cover the SGLang frontend language, its support of JSON Decoding, tensor parallelism (TP), data parallelism (DP), and various quantization options.

 What is SGLang?#